chybrydra/note-rest-service/Readme.md

     - for standard docker: ```http://localhost:8084/api/notes```
     - for docker-toolbox: ```http://[docker-machine-ip]:8084/api/notes```

-If we use docker toolbox (it is required for some Windows versions) then docker runs on Virtual Machine.
+>If we use Docker Toolbox (it is required for some Windows versions) then docker runs on Virtual Machine.
-In this case, our containers are not available at localhost, but on docker-machine ip.
+>In this case, our containers are not available at localhost, but on docker-machine ip.
-To check docker-machine-ip, we need to run command: ```docker-machine ip```
+>To check docker-machine-ip, we need to run command: ```docker-machine ip```

 ### <a name="container-management"></a> 3.
 Managing project containers

 ##### Now there are 3 new containers running.
 We only need a few docker commands to control containers:
 - ```docker ps``` - shows all running containers
 - ```docker ps -a``` - shows all containers (even those that are stopped)
 - ```docker stop <container hash> <another container hash> ...``` - stop container, we usually need only 3 first characters of the hash as they should be unique
 - ```docker start <container hash> <another container hash> ...``` - run container, also needs only 3 characters of hash
 - to see container hashes we use ```docker ps [-a]```
-- ```docker rm ```
+- ```docker rm <container hash>``` removes container

 ##### Additionally for Docker Toolbox:
 - ``` docker-machine ip``` - to get our docker ip address
-- ```docker-machine stop [virtual machine name]``` - to stop virtual machine with docker
+- ```docker-machine stop <virtual machine name>``` - to stop virtual machine with docker
 - ```docker-machine ls``` - to view docker virtual box name

 ### <a name="example-usages"></a> 4.
 Example usages
 ##### Example usages using Postman
-! for Docker Toolbox use docker-machine ip instead of `localhost`.
+> For Docker Toolbox use docker-machine ip instead of `localhost`.
 Command to find docker-machine ip is `docker-machine ip`.
+>
-! instead of reading this point, you can go to ```http://localhost:8084/api/swagger-ui.html``` which contains swagger-ui service documentation.
+> Instead of reading this point, you can go to ```http://localhost:8084/api/swagger-ui.html``` which contains swagger-ui service documentation.

 (1) Create GET request at ```http://localhost:8084/api/notes``` and send.
 This should return information that no notes were found because no notes were persisted yet.